The 2009 S&P 500 Bull Market Compared With This One

 S&P 500 Bull Markets

-S&P 500 Bull Markets Over the past 50 years, five bull markets have lasted over two years, averaging 8 years and a 288% gain.
-The current bull market, which is 26 months old and up over 70%, is just warming up and ready to break out the party hats!
+S&P 500 Bull Markets Over the past five decades, five bull markets have lasted over two years, averaging 8 years and gaining 288%.
+Since the current bull market is just 32 months old and has risen 68%, it may still have plenty of room to grow.
 Image: Carson Investment Research

 S&P 500 Bull Markets